fiskl-accounting/help-docs/docs/getting-started/with-accounting.md

       <div className="card__body">
         <h3>Invite your accountant</h3>
         <p>
-          Adding your accountant(s) can help you manage your books efficiently, ensure compliance, and gain valuable insights.
-You have full control over their access, and this feature is provided at no extra cost.
+          Adding your accountant(s) is free and can help you manage your books more efficiently.
         </p>
       </div>
     </div>